cahkla10/Selenium-Java-using-POM-and-Singleton-with-PageFactory/README.md

 This automation created using POM design pattern.
 What is POM?
 POM stands for Page Object Model.
 POM is a design pattern used to make automation.
 Where each page an application or website is used as its own class.
 This gives an advantage when one of a page's interface changes, then other classes will not be affected.

 Page Factory is a class provided by Selenium WebDriver to implement the Page Object Model.
 Page Factory is much enhanced model.
-To start with, we just need to import package `org.openqa.selenium.support.PageFactory`
+To start with, we just need to import package `org.openqa.selenium.support.PageFactory`.

-"Factory class can be used to make using Page Objects simpler and easier".
+Factory class can be used to make using Page Objects simpler and easier.

 We use Page Factory pattern to initialize web elements which are defined in Page Objects.